-As for non-Sony headsets, Sony said in its recent FAQ, “Officially licensed headsets from third-party manufacturers will be available after the launch of PS5.
+As for non-Sony headsets, Sony said in its launch FAQ: "Officially licensed headsets from third-party manufacturers will be available after the launch of PS5.
 Some headsets licensed for the PS4 console may work or may require a device firmware update.
-Please consult with your headset’s manufacturer for compatibility questions.”
+Please consult with your headset’s manufacturer for compatibility questions."

-If you have one of these compatible headsets, you should be able to go into your Settings on the console, find the section to do with Devices, and connect up any compatible headset from there.
+If you have one of these compatible headsets, you should be able to go into your Settings on the console.
+Find the section to do with Devices, and connect any compatible headset from there.

 Interestingly, while non-Sony Bluetooth headsets might not connect to the PS5, it appears that Bluetooth keyboards and mice do work with the PlayStation 5.

-How to connect incompatible Bluetooth headphones or gaming headset to PS5
+How to connect unsupported Bluetooth headphones to PS5 using Bluetooth adapter

-If you’ve got some Bluetooth headphones which don’t seem to be natively compatible, don’t worry – it is still possible to connect them, with a bit of trickery at your end.
+If you've got some Bluetooth headphones that don't seem to be natively compatible, don't worry.
+It's still possible to connect them with a bit of trickery at your end.

-You’ll need to get yourself a Bluetooth adapter/transmitter gadget, which you’ll plug into the audio output on your TV or monitor – this will connect the noise from your telly to your Bluetooth headphones.
-(You could even plug the adapter into your PS5 controller if you don’t fancy faffing around on the rear of your telly.)
+You'll need to get yourself a Bluetooth adapter/transmitter gadget.
+Next, you'll plug this into the audio output on your TV or monitor.
+This will connect the noise from your telly to your Bluetooth headphones.
+You could even plug the adapter into your PS5 controller if you don't fancy faffing around on the rear of your telly.

 You can get Bluetooth transmitters from Amazon from around £24.99 / $29.99 / €29.99, although there are some cheaper versions available.
 We'd say just look for one with good reviews - like the one at this link here.

-If you wish to use the Apple Airpods to listen for footsteps and talk to your friends in-game on the PS5, picking up an adapter can help.
+If you wish to use the Apple Airpods or the latest $549 AirPods Max headset to listen for footsteps and talk to your friends in-game on the PS5, picking up an adapter can help.

 Following all the previous steps to connect incompatible Bluetooth headphones should result in the AirPods working as required.